SilentVoid13/Templater/docs/src/commands/dynamic-command.md

 Last modified date: <%+ tp.file.last_modified_date() %>
 ```

+**Note**: Dynamic commands have known issues, and will likely not be maintained going forward (see [this issue](https://github.com/SilentVoid13/Templater/issues/913) for more details).
+In most cases the [Dataview](https://github.com/blacksmithgu/obsidian-dataview) plugin is the suggested alternative.

 ## Refresh problems

 One "downside" of the preview mode is that it puts the rendered note in cache, to speed things up.